Family of late New Mexico lineman sues former coach, school

 “The university’s football program carried more weight than the health and well-being of the student-athlete,” lawyer Bob Hilliard said.
 “He finally found no way out than to take his own life.”

-Michael Kennedy, a lawyer for Davie, did not immediately return an email seeking comment.
-University of New Mexico spokesman Daniel Jiron said the school had not seen the lawsuit and would likely not comment on any pending litigation.
-NCAA spokesman Emily James declined to comment.
+Michael Kennedy, a lawyer for Davie, did not immediately return an email and phone message seeking comment.

+University of New Mexico spokeswoman Cinnamon Blair said the school doesn’t comment directly on pending or active litigation.

+“The mental and physical well-being of our students is of the greatest importance to the University of New Mexico, and the loss of a student is tragic and affects the entire Lobo community deeply,” Blair said.
+“Nahje made great contributions to UNM as a student and an athlete, and our thoughts continue to be with his family.”

 Hilliard said an autopsy later found that Flowers suffered from CTE — the brain injury associated with repeated blows to the head that can lead to depression, dementia and erratic behavior.